tuist/tuist/docs/usage/3-dependencies.md

 ```

 It defines a dependency with a pre-compiled library.
 It allows specifying the path where the public headers or Swift module map is.

-> Dependencies on static libraries that depend on other static libraries \(transitive dependencies\) is not supported yet.
-There's an [ongoing work](https://github.com/tuist/tuist/pull/168) to give support for it.

 As we mentioned, the beauty of defining your dependencies with Tuist is that when you generate the project, things are set up and ready for you to successfully compile your targets.